AC34/VSCode-Night-Cruise/README.md

   - Press "install" button.
 ### Concept.
 ####  Overview:
- Human kind has long been starring at the night sky, across any civilization you can enumerate.<br><br>
+ Human kind has long been starring at the night-sky, across any civilization you can enumerate.<br><br>
- The core idea of this theme is to implement the familiar night sky vision so that the theme is naturally eye-friendly without distractions and cognitive overloads.<br><br>
+ The core idea of this theme is to implement the familiar night-sky vision so that the theme is naturally eye-friendly without distractions and cognitive overloads.<br><br>
- Implementation is carefully done with programmer's point of view so that colors are also syntactically meaningful and easy to distinguish between one another.<br><br>
+ Implementation is also carefully done with programmer's point of view so that colors are syntactically meaningful, emphasized and easy to distinguish between one another.<br><br>
  Do you still want to keep starring at your theme just aimed at:
   - being dark
   - being colorful for the sake of being colorful